knative/docs/docs/serving/using-auto-tls.md

 ### Provising certificates per namespace (wildcard certificates)

-**IMPORTANT:** Provisioning a certificate per namespace only works with DNS-01 challenge.
+!!! warning Provisioning a certificate per namespace only works with DNS-01 challenge.
 This component cannot be used with HTTP-01 challenge.

 The per-namespace certificate manager uses namespace labels to select which